 The 'Survivor 1' was designed for insertion in the UK RAF aircrew combat survival waistcoat.
 Deployed with pilots during operations in the Balkans that year, this product was in service 10 years before other manufacturers introduced straw-type filters which were often then claimed to be the first such products available.

-As an engineer with a flair for developing combined mechanical and chemical solutions, Jon was next inspired to invent the original aquapure traveller™ (APT) bottle in 1996 for circumstances where you can’t trust the water coming out of a tap, or because there is no clean piped drinking water available in the first place.
+As an engineer with a flair for developing combined mechanical and chemical solutions, Jon was next inspired to invent the original Aquapure Traveller™ (APT) bottle in 1996 for circumstances where you can’t trust the water coming out of a tap, or because there is no clean piped drinking water available in the first place.

-After producing impressive performance test results at the London School of Hygiene and Tropical Medicine, the aquapure traveller™ was endorsed by the Hospital for Tropical Diseases, London, in 2001, and by the Liverpool School of Tropical Medicine in 2008.
+After producing impressive performance test results at the London School of Hygiene and Tropical Medicine, the Aquapure traveller™ was endorsed by the Hospital for Tropical Diseases, London, in 2001, and by the Liverpool School of Tropical Medicine in 2008.

 A further step forward was taken in 2011 with the launch of Pure Hydration’s 3rd generation purification technology, Mechanically Advanced Disinfection, or M.A.D.®.
-The fusion of this class leading purification technology with practical ease of use and outstanding durability remains a hallmark of the current aquapure traveller™ and related M.A.D.® systems.
+The fusion of this class leading purification technology with practical ease of use and outstanding durability remains a hallmark of the current Aquapure Traveller™ and related M.A.D.® systems.

 In 2017 Pure Hydration renewed its focus on the waste created by single use plastic drinking water bottles.
 After research into the growing alternative use and supply of stainless steel vacuum bottles, testing identified that many of the conventional products on offer suffered from the same inherent design flaws, low quality materials and finish, and avoidable low standards of manufacturing.

-The ICE° Bottle was initially taken on board by WWF UK and the RSPB, with a bespoke range of original designs by artist Elizabeth Grant that has since been extended to meet continuing demand.
-With significant new partnerships in development, and release of such as the complementary ICE° Cap filter scheduled for 2020, Pure Hydration now offers its widest ever range of responsible solutions for individuals and organisations seeking to respond to the global threats of waterborne contaminants and single use plastic pollution.Shop all PURE BOTTLES
+The PURE BOTTLE was initially taken on board by WWF UK and the RSPB, with a bespoke range of original designs, created by artist Elizabeth Grant that has since been extended to meet continuing demand.
+With significant new partnerships in development, and releases such as the complementary PURE CAP purifier, Pure Hydration now offers its widest ever range of responsible solutions for individuals and organisations seeking to respond to the global threats of waterborne contaminants and single use plastic pollution.Shop all PURE BOTTLES